-What’s more festive than a mariachi band or more delicious than carnitas with warm corn tortillas?
+What’s more festive than a Mexican party with a mariachi band or more delicious than carnitas with warm corn tortillas?
 Homemade food and celebration are traditions in Mexican culture, which makes a Mexican-themed party ripe with possibilities for your next family gathering.

 Whatever the occasion for holding a Mexican-themed party, the trick is to go authentic.
 Hire a live mariachi band and choose catering from one of the many Mexican-owned businesses located near you.
 Or consult with experts if you plan to do your own cooking.
-Your guests will sure to be impressed with your attention to detail.
+Your guests are sure to be impressed by your attention to detail.

-What could be better than street tacos?
+What could be better than tacos at a Mexican party?
 Warm homemade corn tortillas wrapped around tender carnitas are an all-time favorite.
-It’s not hard to make tortillas, either, so why not bring the taste of Mexico to your kitchen with an inexpensive tortilla press and a bag of Mexican corn flour?
+It’s not hard to make tortillas, either, so why not bring the taste of Mexico to your kitchen with an inexpensive tortilla press and a bag of Mexican masa corn flour?

 Frijoles and rice